coinevo/documents/docs/es/commands/README.md

 * ìpooledtxî gives the number of transactions waiting in the mempool
 * ìdifficultyî gives the PoS target difficulty for the current block
 * ìsearch-intervalî gives either the time in seconds since the wallet began staking or the time since the walletís most recent block reward, here one day and one minute
-* ìweightî gives the wallet weight in Satoshis, move the decimal point eight digits to the left to give these weights in units, here wallet weight is 148 QTUM and the network weight is 12.23 million
+* ìweightî gives the wallet weight in Satoshis, move the decimal point eight digits to the left to give these weights in units, here wallet weight is 148 EVO and the network weight is 12.23 million
 * ìnetstakeweightî gives the estimated network weight
 * ìexpected timeî gives an estimate of the average expected time to a block reward in seconds, here 4.59 months